+Bloomington, MN 55437

+paul.osen@edmentum.com

-Bloomington, MN 55437 Phone: (800) 447-5286 paul.osen@edmentum.com including mastery levels are all included.
+Description: Pre and post-tests, prescriptive lesson assignments, and feedback systems including mastery levels are all included.
 Content includes Pre-HSED, CTE, college entry level and upper levels of the program are being used as a bridge class and career pathways for those who want to test well enough on college entrance exams to avoid placement in developmental coursework.